 Learn about important latest measures from the U.S. Department of Education to help borrowers as interest accrual and monthly student loan payments are set to resume.

-Most people assume federal repayment plans for student loans are only relevant if you’re struggling to make your payments.
-However, plans like graduated repayment help you pay off your loans efficiently.
-This minimizes total interest charges and can decrease the amount of time it takes to repay what you owe.
+Most people assume federal repayment plans for student loans only matter if you’re struggling to make your monthly payments.
+However, a graduated repayment plan is designed to help you pay off your loans faster and more efficiently.
+This helps minimize total interest charges and can decrease the amount of time it takes to repay your student debt.

 Graduated repayment is the second most efficient method of federal loan elimination after standard repayment plans.
 Standard plans focus solely on paying off debt quickly.
-By contrast graduated plans attempt to account for income challenges at the start of your career.
+By contrast, graduated plans account for income challenges you can face at the start of a new career.

 This is basically the federal government’s way of acknowledging that recent graduates often have low starting salaries.
-As a result your monthly payments start lower than they do with standard repayment.
+As a result, your monthly payments start lower on a graduated plan than they do with standard repayment.

 Just like a standard repayment plan, graduated student loan repayment allows you to include more loans than other programs.
 Hardship based programs typically don’t apply for PLUS loans to parents.
 Standard and graduated repayment plans, however, do.